Joe Gaetjens: United States

-His success with Brookhattan attracted the attention of U.S. Soccer, and Gaetjens made the national team for the 1950 World Cup.
+Gaetjens' success with Brookhattan attracted the attention of U.S. Soccer, and Gaetjens made the national team for the 1950 World Cup.

 Gaetjens played three games at the World Cup, including one of the greatest World Cup upsets in history, in which Gaetjens scored the only goal in a 1–0 victory in which the American soccer team defeated the hugely favored English at Belo Horizonte.
 Walter Bahr had taken a shot from about 25 yards away and the ball was heading to goalkeeper Bert Williams's right.
-It appeared to be a relatively easy save, but Gaetjens dove headlong and grazed the ball enough that it went to the goalkeeper's left instead, with his momentum preventing him from stopping the ball.
+It appeared to be a relatively easy save, but Gaetjens dived headlong and grazed the ball enough that it went to the goalkeeper's left instead, with his momentum preventing him from stopping the ball.
 Williams later considered the goal to be a result of a lucky deflection, but this view was disputed by Laurie Hughes, who was defending Gaetjens on the play.

 Although Gaetjens was not a United States citizen, he had declared his intention of becoming one, and under the rules of the United States Soccer Football Association at that time was allowed to play.
 However, Gaetjens never actually did gain American citizenship.